Chicago

 Frequently Asked Questions

-• What is NEC?
+• What is NEC (Necrotizing Enterocolitis)?

 Necrotizing enterocolitis is a gastrointestinal disease that almost exclusively affects infants born before the 37th week of pregnancy (premature babies).

-• What Baby Formulas Cause NEC?
+• What Baby Formulas Increase the Risk of NEC?

 Similac and Enfamil baby formulas are mentioned in lawsuits filed against infant formula manufacturers Abbott and Mead Johnson.